HighCapable/YukiHookAPI/docs-source/src/en/about/contacts.md

 # Contact Us

-> If you have any questions in use, or have any constructive suggestions, you can contact us.
+> If you have any questions during usage, or have any constructive suggestions, you can contact us.

 Join our developers group.